-Because the Maori tattooed the face, they had an unusual custom of removing and preserving the heads of their tattooed chiefs after death.
-These heads would stay with the family and be an honored possession.
+Because the Maori tattooed the face, they had a custom of removing and preserving the heads of their tattooed chiefs after death.
+The chiefs tattooing would tell the story of their lives and these heads would stay with the family and be an honored possession.

 The first dried head to be possessed by a European was acquired on January 20, 1770.
 It was brought by Mr. (later Sir Joseph) Banks, who was with Captain Cook's expedition as a naturalist, and was one of four brought on board the Endeavour for inspection.
 It was the head of a youth of fourteen or fifteen, who had been killed by a blow that fractured his skull.
 The three other heads, not for sale, seemed to have false eyes and ornaments in the ears.